Savogna d'Isonzo

 Savogna d'Isonzo (Sovodnje ob Soči; Savogne di Gurize) is a comune (municipality) in the Regional decentralization entity of Gorizia in the Italian region of Friuli-Venezia Giulia, located about 35 km northwest of Trieste and about 3 km southwest of Gorizia, on the border with Slovenia.
-The name of the village comes from the Slovene word sovodnje, which means "confluence".
-Near Savogna, in fact, the Vipava river flows into the Isonzo at the conjunction of the Karst Plateau and the Vipava Valley.
+The name of the village comes from the Slovene word sovodnje 'confluence'.
+Near Savogna, in fact, the Vipava River flows into the Isonzo at the conjunction of the Karst Plateau and the Vipava Valley.

 Ethnic composition

 92% of the population was of Slovene ethnicity according to the Italian census of 1971.